SKKU-SecLab/CTI_Lense/README.md

 # How to use
 There are two ways to replicate our analysis result:
-- [Step 1](#step1). **(Recommended)** Simply use our docker image and run (How to get the results and figures are explained [here](#results) )
+- [Step 1](#step1). **(Recommended)** Simply use our Docker image and run (How to get the results and figures are explained [here](#results) )
 - [Step 2](#step2). **(Optional)** Set the analysis environment manually from scratch.
-- [Optinal step](#optional). **(Optional)** This step is provided in case you are curious about how we built the docker image.
+- [Optional step](#optional). **(Optional)** This step is provided in case you are curious about how we built the Docker image.

 <a name="step1"></a>
 ## Step 1.
-Directly using our docker image (Recommended)
+Directly using our Docker image (Recommended)
 The step is recommended if you want to replicate our analysis result without having to set the analysis environment manually.

-### 1. Pull the docker image
+### 1. Pull the Docker image

 ```
-$ sudo apt-get install docker.io
+$ sudo apt-get install Docker.io
-$ sudo docker pull jinbumjin/cti-lenseps:artifact
+$ sudo Docker pull jinbumjin/cti-lenseps:artifact
-$ sudo docker run -it jinbumjin/cti-lense:artifact /bin/bash
+$ sudo Docker run -it jinbumjin/cti-lense:artifact /bin/bash
 ```

 ### 2. How to run
-First, start the MongoDB service in the docker container.
+First, start the MongoDB service in the Docker container.
 It takes up to 10 minutes to enable the MongoDB service.
 ```
 /CTI_Lense# service mongodb start
 ```

-Then, to get our experimental results, simply run CTI_Lense.py code with the following commands in the docker container:
+Then, to get our experimental results, simply run CTI_Lense.py code with the following commands in the Docker container:
 ```
 /CTI_Lense# python3 CTI_Lense.py -e timeliness
 /CTI_Lense# python3 CTI_Lense.py -e diversity
 /CTI_Lense# python3 CTI_Lense.py -e quality
 ```

-If you wish to know more about how we built the docker image, you can follow descriptions in the [Optinal step](#optional)
+If you wish to know more about how we built the Docker image, you can follow descriptions in the [Optinal step](#optional)

 <a name="step2"></a>
 ## Step 2.
 Manual environment setting (Optional)